 His farm was conveniently located just 4 miles north of Port Tobacco, the business and legal center and only real town in Charles County.
 His land and business dealings over the years are recorded in various deeds and court cases.
 Particularly well documented is a loan of $1200 he made around 1817 to Samuel Chapman, for the vestry of Port Tobacco Church, because it was involved in a case that went to the Court of Appeals.

 He lived a long life until about age 80, when he died intestate in 1822.
 The inventory of his estate, valued at $3,326.82, was sworn on 2 Dec 1822.
-The administrators of his estate were his son Joseph I. Wills and nephew William Thompson.
+The administrators of his estate were his son Joseph I. Wills and grandson William Thompson.

 John B. Wills Sr. had married well, arranged good marriages for his children and handled his own affairs well enough to provide for his eight children, and he left an estate larger than he had begun with — all this during a time when Southern Maryland was in economic decline and many had moved further west or south.